What is a Baker’s cyst?

 - Arthritis (osteoarthritis or rheumatoid)

 - Direct damage to the knee(meniscus tear, ligament tear)

 How is a Baker’s cyst diagnosed?

 You need a professional medical exam to diagnose a Baker’s cyst.
-Here are the ways a doctor would diagnose a Baker’s cyst:
+Here are the ways a doctor diagnoses a Baker’s cyst:

-- Taking a medical history, including information on previous injury to the knee.
+- Taking a medical history: this will include information on previous injury to the knee.

-- Ordering magnetic resonance imaging (MRI) scans – An MRI uses magnetic waves instead of X-rays to show images.
+- Magnetic resonance imaging (MRI) scans: – An MRI uses magnetic waves instead of X-rays to show images.

-- Ordering an ultrasound test – Ultrasound uses sound waves to determine if the lump is solid or filled with fluid.
+- Ultrasound test – Ultrasound uses sound waves to determine if the lump is solid or filled with fluid.

 How is a Baker’s cyst treated?